Mister Mind: Shazam!: Return of the Society

 Shazam! #2 was Mister Mind's first appearance in a DC comic, and depicted his return to villainy.
 Although he had been sentenced to death in the electric chair, Mind's alien physiology proved resistant to the high voltage, and he entered a state of suspended animation that was mistaken for death.
 On the verge of being stuffed for display in a museum, he awakened, hypnotized the taxidermist into creating a duplicate, and escaped.

 Shortly after Captain Marvel's own return from suspended animation, he encountered Mister Mind trying to destroy the country with an expanding balloon-like weapon in St. Louis.
 With intelligence from a reformed Herkimer, Marvel succeeds in thwarting Mind's plan and capturing the worm.

 Several future issues of Shazam! depict Mister Mind attempting to recruit new henchmen and reform the Monster Society of Evil, at one point even recruiting a displaced Lex Luthor from Earth-One.
 The Monster Society of Evil was briefly reformed in Shazam! #14 (September–October 1974).

 An escaped Mister Mind, hungry for revenge, assembled a new, smaller group which included Doctor Sivana, his children Georgia and Sivana Jr, and Ibac.
 They attempted to attack the Marvel Family—Captain Marvel, Mary Marvel, and Captain Marvel Jr.—with a death ray that created "dream" monsters using first evil thoughts and later the nightmares of Uncle Marvel.
 The Marvels end up defeating the Monster Society by convincing Uncle Marvel to dream up "dream" versions of the Marvels to fight the monsters.

 World's Finest Comics: The Monster Society Strikes Back

 Mister Mind reformed his Monster Society of Evil one last time in the classic continuity, in World's Finest Comics #264–267 (August–September 1980 to February–March 1981).
 Almost the entire Marvel Family had to unite to stop them—Captain Marvel, Mary Marvel, Captain Marvel Jr., and the three Lieutenant Marvels: Tall Marvel, Fat Marvel, and Hill Marvel.
 Their wicked plans were wide-ranging, beginning with an assault on Egypt, expanding to a scheme to reverse the entire Earth's topography, Oggar raising an evil army from the sands and dusts of Egypt for Black Adam to lead, and conquering hundreds of planets and using them to build an army of spaceships.
 Their plans culminated in a massive assault on the Rock of Eternity, home of the Marvels' benefactor, the wizard Shazam.
+This was foiled, and Mister Mind was found hiding in Shazam's beard.